How to Visit Memorium Nuremberg Trials

 In front of the main entrance to the Memorium Nuremberg Trials is Cube 600, a small gallery with temporary exhibitions.

+At the time of our visit, the main exhibition was named Traitors or Heroes.
 It told the story of the resistance fighters led by Claus Schenk Graf von Stauffenberg, who attempted to assassinate Adolf Hitler on July 20, 1944.

+The assassination plan known as Operation Valkyrie failed, and all those involved were executed.
 They considered themselves freedom fighters but were labeled as traitors, a narrative that continued even after the war.

 In 1952, Braunschweig Regional Court decided that the July 20 plot was lawful, and Otto Ernst Remer was sentenced to imprisonment, changing the opinion on the coup and the people behind it.
+The topic and the exhibition's name, including the word heroes, are thought-provoking, as many of the plotters were interested in military victory and were involved in German war crimes.

 After more than two hours in the main building, we were exhausted, in a good way, by the sheer amount of information Memorium Nuremberg Trials provides.
+And we were not alone as the gallery was completely deserted apart from the single museum worker.

-Cube 600 is free to enter.
+Entry fee: Cube 600 is free to enter.

 Where to Go Next